Brian Baldridge

 Brian Baldridge (born January 21, 1969) is current Director of the Ohio Department of Agriculture.
 He is a former member of the Ohio House of Representatives, representing the 90th district from 2019 until his resignation in 2023.
 He is a Republican.
 The district comprises Adams and Scioto counties as well as a portion of Lawrence county.
 Baldridge is currently serving as a full-time firefighter/paramedic with Anderson Township Fire Department.
 Baldridge previously served as an Adams County Commissioner and prior to that served as a Wayne Township Trustee in Adams County.
 He also has served as a firefighter while also working as a farmer, including on a farm owned for seven generations by his family.

 In 2018, state Representative Terry Johnson was term limited and unable to run for another term.
 Baldridge won a crowded Republican primary for the seat, and went on to win the general election against Democrat Adrienne Buckler with over 61% of the vote.

 Baldridge resigned his seat in the House on January 31, 2023, after being appointed the 40th Director of the Ohio Department of Agriculture by Governor Mike DeWine.

+Association with Team Householder

+During the 2018 Ohio House election cycle, Jean Schmidt was identified in reporting as one of the Republican candidates recruited by then-State Representative Larry Householder as part of an organized effort to regain the speakership of the Ohio House of Representatives.
+According to an investigation by Cleveland.com, Householder assembled a slate of candidates, commonly referred to as “Team Householder,” who were encouraged to run for office with the expectation that they would support his bid for Speaker if elected.
+Schmidt was listed among the candidates recruited as part of this strategy.

+The successful election of multiple Team Householder candidates enabled Householder to secure enough internal support to be elected Speaker at the start of the 133rd Ohio General Assembly.

+This reporting occurred amid broader investigations that later became known as the Ohio nuclear bribery scandal.